 - Credit reporting agencies cannot just share information with anybody that asks.
-In order to get information about a person's credit report, the soliciting party must demonstrate “permissible purpose” in accord with the Fair Credit Reporting Act.
+In order to get information about a person’s credit report, the soliciting party must demonstrate “permissible purpose” in accordance with the Fair Credit Reporting Act.

 - If an individual notifies a credit reporting agency of inaccuracies on his or her credit report, the agency must take investigative action and correct or delete all items that are found to be inaccurate.